OlZe/Functional-Chess/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://olze.github.io/Functional-Chess/chess.html)
 [![GitHub](https://img.shields.io/badge/GitHub-source-blue)](https://github.com/OlZe/Functional-Chess)

 > ⚠️🛠️ This project is a work in progress!
 As of now there are no releases of any kind.
-See the feature list below.
+See the todo list below.

-This is the game of chess implemented in [Gleam](https://gleam.run/) using a purely functional programming paradigm.
-Functionality is ensured through unit tests.
+This is the game of chess implemented as a [Gleam](https://gleam.run/) library using a purely functional programming paradigm.

+Great care has been taken to design an easy to use API with strong type safety and descriptive error returns.
+(Check out the [docs](https://olze.github.io/Functional-Chess/chess.html)!)

-This project has no UI or I/O. This is purely just a library to be used by other code to play chess through the public facing types/function APIs.
-However there is a basic text renderer in the submodule [`chess/text_renderer`](https://olze.github.io/Functional-Chess/chess/text_renderer.html) to let you experiment with this library before building your own UI.
+This project has no UI or I/O. This is purely just a library to be used by other code to avoid having to implement the game logic yourself.
+There is, however, a basic text renderer in the submodule [`chess/text_renderer`](https://olze.github.io/Functional-Chess/chess/text_renderer.html) which you may use to experiment with this library before building your own UI.

-The API is minimal and easy to use.
-Refer to the [online documentation](https://olze.github.io/Functional-Chess/chess.html).
+Extensive snapshot-testing is done through [birdie](https://hexdocs.pm/birdie/) (see below).

 ## Example Usage

-This example showcases Gleam code, though the project may be used with any Erlang or JavaScript runtime through Gleam's toolchain.
+This example showcases Gleam code, though the project may be used with any Erlang or JavaScript runtime through Gleam's compiler options.

 ```gleam
 import chess